Select the object or a specific path region.

 In this example, we'd try to achieve the following using the Simplify Path dialog:

-Do the following to get a smooth curve while keeping the opposite curves intact:
+To get a smooth curve while keeping the opposite curves intact, follow these steps:

 To change the amount of smoothing, double-click the Smooth tool and set the following options: